parvaneh-soleimany/ViTPose_classification/README.md

 - Ensure that the Unseen Data is organized in a directory structure.
 This directory should contain .npy files representing the data samples.

-- Open the 'prediction.ipynb' file that contains the prediction function.
-In this notebook Modify the 'data_dir' variable to specify the path to the directory containing the unseen data.
+- Open the 'prediction.ipynb' notebook in which you should modify the 'data_dir' variable to specify the path to the directory containing the unseen data.

 - Run the notebook from the scratch and at the last cell you can see the predicted class of your unseen data.